Blog

 When Should I Take Out a Car Loan?

 It might never seem like the right time to take out financing.
-However, as the RBA cash rate goes up, you will find average competitive interest rates increase.
+However, as the RBA Cash Rate goes up, you will find average competitive interest rates increase.
 The extent to which RBA changes will affect car loans is unclear, but it’s worth locking in a low-rate loan while they are still widely available.

 Subscribe by Email